website watertownhistory.org

 years past, the authorities of the Holy Cross order several months ago gave

-Rev. Father Hoolihan, assistant pastor for five years past, charge of the
+Rev. Father Hoolihan, assistant pastor for five years past, charge of the congregation

-in July of each year.
-At the meeting
+each year.
+At the meeting of the

-and esteemed member of the order, was appointed pastor.
-He arrived in the city the latter part of
+Rodgers, an old and esteemed member of the order, was appointed pastor.
+He arrived in the city

-last week, and has already entered upon his duties.
-Father Rodgers was vice-president of the
+upon his duties.
+Father Rodgers was

-Sacred Heart College in 1881-2, and is not an entire stranger here.
-He is one
+vice-president of the Sacred Heart College in 1881-2, and

-of the very best priests in the Holy Cross order, and his administration of
+is not an entire stranger here.
+He is one of the very best priests in the Holy

-affairs at St Bernard’s will no doubt prove very popular.
-WG
+Cross order, and his administration of affairs at St Bernard’s will no doubt

 08 02 DEATH OF